 Guadeloupe, a Caribbean island group located in the French West Indies, draws its culinary influences from France, India, and Africa.
-In the past few years, due in part to the recent expansion of direct flights, this small department of France has gotten a lot of attention from the foodie world for its unique mix of Creole delicacies, Caribbean staples and French classics.
-Whether you’re heading to the island for a couple of days or an extended stay, here’s what you need to know to eat like a local.
+Due, in part, to direct flights to Guadeloupe from smaller areas of France, the country receives considerable attention from the foodie world for its unique mix of Creole delicacies, Caribbean staples, and French classics.

 01 of 07